canonical/risc-v-cookbook/README.md

 * Build the image
 * Test the image

-The generated documenation is hosted at https://canonical-risc-v-cookbook.readthedocs-hosted.com/en/latest/.
+The generated documentation is hosted at https://canonical-risc-v-cookbook.readthedocs-hosted.com/en/latest/.

 The continuous integration results are available at